digital-land/planning-game/README.md

 ## The Format

-A minimum of X teams
+This is a big room game that needs a minimum of X teams sitting on different tables.

+It should include:

+* Introduction to planning
-Introduction to planning and the game mechanics
+* Introduction to the game mechanics
-Four 20-minute rounds
+* Four 20-minute rounds
-Presentations
+* Presentations
-Group voting
+* Group voting
+* Awards

 ## The four Rounds